February 6

 We can say definitively that our research and testing has led us to conclude that Gotham Steel pans will perform adequately, but not greatly, and that we haven't done enough with them to say how long they'll last, though we think that's an important thing to take into account (and to pay attention to in the one-star reviews).

-At this price point, we think they're probably exactly what you should expect.
+At this price point, we think they're what you should expect.

 back to top